-He and his siblings rendition of Heres to Life from their live televised performance during the Jazz at Lincoln Center Higher Ground Benefit Concert appear on the CD released by Blue Note Records.
-Marlon and Stephanie embarked on a European Tour as part of the Higher Ground Relief effort sponsored by the US States Department to say thanks to the countries of Bucharest, Germany, Lithuania and
+He and his siblings rendition of Here's to Life from their live performance during Jazz at Lincoln Center Higher Ground Benefit Concert appear on the Blue Note Records CD.

 1. You Don't Know What Love Is - Louisiana Red Hot Records